-She studied at the European Dance Development Center in the Netherlands and completed her Master in Fine Arts in Performance and New Media from Long Island University in Brooklyn, New York.
+She holds a BA in dance from European Dance Development Center in the Netherlands and completed her MFA in Performance and New Media at Long Island University in Brooklyn, NY.
 She is a Registered ISMETA Somatic Movement Therapist, Somatic Movement Educator, Somatic Movement Dance Educator and a Certified Practitioner and Teacher of Body-Mind Centering®, Shiatsu practitioner and certified DanceAbility teacher, working with performers of all abilities.
 She is the Program Director for Somatic Education Australasia’s Body-Mind Centering® program in Melbourne, Australia.
 She is currently a Doctoral Candidate in Dance at UniArts, Helsinki.

-Her work has been presented by Oslo Kommune, San Francisco Museum of Modern Art, Weisman Art Museum, Minneapolis, Performance Space 122, NYC, the Performance Arcade, Wellington, Lyon Opera Ballet amongst other contexts and lives in the collection of the Te Papa Tongarewa National Museum of New Zealand.
+Her work has been presented by SITE, Stockholm, Bærum Kulturhus, Oslo Kommune, San Francisco Museum of Modern Art, Weisman Art Museum, Minneapolis, Performance Space 122, NYC, the Performance Arcade, Wellington, Lyon Opera Ballet amongst other contexts and lives in the collection of the Te Papa Tongarewa National Museum of New Zealand.

-As a dancer, maker and educator her work has been profoundly influenced by teachers and collaborators including Otto Ramstad, Margit Galanter, Lisa Nelson, Jennifer Monson, Emmett Ramstad, Carle Lange, Zeena Parkins, Andrea Parkins, Deborah Hay, Karen Nelson, Benoit Lachambre, Steve Paxton, Eva Karczag, and founder of Body-Mind Centering® Bonnie Bainbridge Cohen.
+As a dancer, maker and educator her work has been profoundly influenced by teachers and collaborators including Otto Ramstad, Lisa Nelson, Emmett Ramstad, Carle Lange, Zeena Parkins, Margit Galanter, Deborah Hay, Karen Nelson, Benoit Lachambre, Steve Paxton, Eva Karczag, and founder of Body-Mind Centering® Bonnie Bainbridge Cohen.

 She is a recipient of Kulturrådet artist stipend in 2022, Oslo Kommune stipdendium in 2020, a Foundation for Contemporary Art Fellowship in 2015 and a McKnight Foundation Fellowship in 2010.
 She is the recipient of an Arbeids Stipendieum from Norsk Kulturrådet for 2022.

-Olive teaches internationally in Body-Mind Centering® trainings and dance programs such as Moveus, Germany, Leben Nuvoa, Italy, Moving from Within and Sonder, USA, Norwegian Theater Academy, Oslo National Academy of the Arts, Praxis, Oslo, Impulstanz Festival, Vienna, Movement Research, NYC, SEEDS Festival, Earthdance, Massachusetts, Wayne State University, Detroit, Winona State University, Carleton College, Minnesota, and for dance companies Lyon Opera Ballet, Footnote Dance, Touch Compass, New Zealand, Axis Dance Company, California and Young Dance, Minneapolis.
+Olive teaches internationally in Body-Mind Centering® trainings and dance programs such as Somatic Education Australasia, Melbourne, Moveus, Germany, Leben Nuvoa, Italy, Moving from Within and Sonder, USA, Norwegian Theater Academy, Oslo National Academy of the Arts, Praxis, Oslo, Impulstanz Festival, Vienna, Movement Research, NYC, SEEDS Festival, Earthdance, Massachusetts, Wayne State University, Detroit, Winona State University, Carleton College, Minnesota, and for dance companies Lyon Opera Ballet, Footnote Dance, Touch Compass, New Zealand, Axis Dance Company, California and Young Dance, Minneapolis.